Start9Labs/documentation/site/source/user-manual/managing-services/service-interfaces.rst

 Interfaces
 ==========

-Interfaces are URLs that a :ref:`Service<service-guides>` uses to communicate in various ways with other software.
+Interfaces are URLs that a :ref:`Service<managing-services>` uses to communicate in various ways with other software.
 Many Services will only have one interface, perhaps with a Tor and LAN address, to denote where it is hosted / accessed.
 Other services, such as Bitcoin or Lightning Nodes, may have several interfaces for different use-cases.

 .. figure:: /_static/images/services/service-ints.png
   :width: 60%